NateTheGreatt/modecs/README.md

 ### Declarative vs Imperative Logic

-There are two levels of logic at-play in the Modecs framework.
+There are two levels of logic at-play in the ModECS framework.

 System update loops and event listeners contain imperative code.
 Imperative logic describes the behavior and exactly how it should happen.

 However, when emitting events from within system update loops, and when defining the event listeners that react to those events, declarative logic is in use.
 Declarative logic describes reactions, when and what should happen.
 We do not care how things are done at this level of logic.

-Utilizing both of these paradigms of logic in-tandem with one another is the bread and butter of Modecs.
+Utilizing both of these paradigms of logic in-tandem with one another is the bread and butter of ModECS.